 Monitoring user activity on your critical endpoints is a vital part of an effective cybersecurity strategy.
-Organizations need to monitor both remote and local user sessions to ensure user accountability, manage cybersecurity risks, enable prompt incident response, and comply with relevant cybersecurity laws and regulations.
+Monitoring both remote and local user sessions helps you ensure user accountability, manage cybersecurity risks, enable prompt incident response, and comply with relevant cybersecurity laws and regulations.

-- Monitor, block, and record SSH sessions in Linux
+- Monitor, block, and record SSH sessions in Linux, including full SSH session recording with indexed metadata

 - Receive alerts about suspicious user activity on Linux endpoints